What Can You Use Student Loans For?

 3. Gym Membership

-You may have belonged to a gym at home before you went to college, and you still want to keep up your membership there.
+You may have belonged to a gym at home before you went to college and you still want to keep up your membership there.
 You can, as long as you don’t use your student loans to cover it.
 Many colleges and universities have a gym or fitness center on campus that is available to students and included in the cost of tuition.

 4. A New Car

 Even if you need a new car, student loans cannot be used to buy a new set of wheels.
-Consider taking public transportation instead of buying a modest used car when you save up enough money.
+Consider taking public transportation instead or buying a modest used car when you save up enough money.

 5. Extra Food Costs